Natàlia Gorina Careta

 She is currently a project manager and specialized technique for the same Cognitive Neuroscience group, as well as being responsible for the group's logistics and responsible for welcoming visiting researchers and international students.

 - López-Caballero F, Martin-Trias P, Ribas-Prats T, Gorina N, Bartrés-Faz D and Escera C Effects of cTBS on the Frequency-Following Response and Other Auditory Evoked Potentials.
-FRONT HUM NEUROSCI .
+FRONTIERS IN HUMAN NEUROSCIENCE .
 14: 250-250.